-A flat file mapping is done based on the session number assigned during login, which persists across
+A flat file mapping derives from the session number assigned during login, which persists across

 Local Fallback Authentication

-If a site wants to allow local fallback authentication for a user when none of the RADIUS servers can be reached you can add a privileged user account as a local account on the switch.
+If a site wants to allow local fallback authentication for a user when none of the RADIUS servers are reachable, you can add a privileged user account as a local account on the switch.
 The local account must have the same unique identifier as the privileged user and the shell must be the same.

 To configure local fallback authentication: